-VOX has recently embarked on a series of “New Soundscapes” – concerts designed to expose Cape Town’s audiences to fresh choral sounds.
+VOX recently embarked on a series of “New Soundscapes” – three concerts designed to expose Cape Town’s audiences to fresh choral sounds.
 The first of these concerts featured music by two composers sharing the same name – John Tave(r)ner – but separated in time by 500 years in a juxtaposition of early polyphony and contemporary minimalism.
 VOX’s second major performance, “Trust the Silences” and its sequel “Trust the Silences (Once More)”, comprised choral music written within the last three decades that represented a diversity of genres from Eric Whitacre to Radiohead.
 The third, “Northern Lights: A Baltic Voyage”, treated listeners to a smorgasbord of contemporary composers from the North.

-Besides performing in traditional choral spaces, VOX participates annually in the “In the Dark” series in the Youngblood Art Gallery.
-VOX also presented a unique pairing of wine and choral music (“ViniChoral”) at Groot Constantia in August.
+Besides performing in traditional choral spaces, VOX participates in the “In the Dark” series in the Youngblood Art Gallery and has twice presented a unique pairing of wine and choral music (“ViniChoral”) at Groot Constantia.
 VOX intends to match its live performances with a series of high-quality audio and video recordings to broaden the traditional audience of choral music.
-The first of these, “Trust the Silences”and “Northern Lights: A Baltic Voyage”, as well as the Festival of Nine Lessons and Carols, was broadcast on Fine Music Radio 101.3 FM on Christmas Eve in 2016.
-The second, “Trust the Silences”, is now available via digital download.
+The first of these, “Trust the Silences”and “Northern Lights: A Baltic Voyage”, as well as the Festival of Nine Lessons and Carols, are available via digital download.

-Outreach and community involvement are important aspects of VOX’s musical and social vision and this includes fruitful collaborations with a number of local musical groups such as Camerata Tinta Barocca.
+Outreach and community involvement are important aspects of VOX’s musical and social vision and these includes fruitful collaborations with Fine Music Radio and a number of local musical groups such as Camerata Tinta Barocca.
 VOX champions the performance of contemporary choral music and this includes a series of new commissions by local composers as well as partnerships with other choral groups to perform works from the orchestral repertoire, such as the “Stabat Mater” by Karl Jenkins.